vuxminhan/Student-score-predictor/README.md

     * This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

 4. Flask App creation :
-    * Flask app is created with User Interface to predict the gemstone prices inside a Web Application.
+    * Flask app is created with User Interface to predict the score inside a Web Application.

 ## Log
 ![Log](screenshots/log.png)